nrminor/embl-my-gbk/README.md

-# Python module for converting a complicated Genbank file to a barebones EMBL file
+# EMBL-my-Genbank: Convert a complicated Genbank file to a barebones EMBL file

 ### Usage